Counterfactual Editing for Search Result Explanation: The Proposed

 \subsection{Masker Model $\mathbf{M}$}

-The goal of the masker model $\mathbf{M}$ is to identify tokens in $q$ such that they can be replaced with terms that alter the meaning of the query and tries to achieve the objective of returning the counterfactual document over the original document.
-To do this, we leverage a methodology that is similar to ColBERT~\cite{khattab2020colbert}, which is a dense retrieval model designed for neural ad-hoc retrieval.
+Masker model $\mathbf{M}$ needs to identify important tokens in $q$.
+Then these tokens can be replaced with tokens that alter the meaning of the query, such that the counterfactual document can be ranked higher over the initially higher-ranked document.
+To do this, we leverage a method inspired by ColBERT~\cite{khattab2020colbert}, a dense retrieval model originally designed for neural ad-hoc retrieval.